The short answer

 What is the 6-6-6 timeline?

 6 days survival, 6 weeks routine settled, 6 months full integration.
-Don't evaluate before 6 months — the dog you adopted vs the dog you have at month 6 look like different animals.
+Do not evaluate before 6 months.
+The dog you adopted and the dog you have at month 6 look like different animals.

 Greyhound Adoption Calgary

-Where to find them, costs, off-leash truth, Italian Greyhound distinction.
+Where to find them, real costs, the off-leash truth, and Italian Greyhound distinction.

 Greyhound Health + Vet Guide